 Use that jar of bell pepper to good use before it goes bad.
-Make bell pepper pesto quickly using fresh basil and serve it as a sauce or spread.
+Make bell pepper pesto using fresh basil and serve it as a sauce or spread.
 Can be refrigerated or frozen for future use.

 But, they go bad quickly!